Do expats from Illinois still owe Illinois state taxes?

 State income tax savings

-This move can result in substantial tax savings, especially for those with high annual incomes, who would otherwise face steep state tax bills in Illinois.
+This move can result in substantial tax savings, especially for those with high annual incomes, who would otherwise face steep state income tax bills in Illinois.

 Inheritance tax benefits